 Our goal is to fill both of those niches.

 The two of us left our lives in the Denver culinary scene, where for the past fifteen years we have had titles such as wine director, sommelier, mixologist, restaurant manager, and beverage director.
 Between the two of us, we worked at such legendary Denver establishments as Shanahan’s Steakhouse, Barolo Grill, Ya Ya’s Euro Bistro, Coohills, Maggiano’s, and Cru Wine Bar.
 In 2017, we set aside our suits, our ties, and our late-night hours and happily traded them for overalls, heavy boots, and early mornings.

 We both live, manage, and share every aspect of life and work here on the vineyard property.
 We are the vineyard and property managers, the project planners and coordinators, the winemakers, and the marketing and social media directors.
-We have one faithful employee, Jeri Rodgers, who helps extensively with the vineyard work, and we have contracted small crews for brief help during pruning, suckering, and harvest.
+We have one faithful employee, Keelan Smith, who volunteered for multiple years before becoming an official and integral part of our team.
+We have also contracted small crews and asked for volunteers for brief help during pruning, suckering, and harvest.
 Otherwise, every single aspect of this project is crafted by the two of us.

 Back to Our Roots in the Colorado Culinary Scene

 The start of 2019 began with an email from Leigh Sullivan, founder of the Colorado FIVE, letting us know that we had been selected as a duo to represent the beverage portion of the 2019 Colorado FIVE team.
 FIVE is a concept that sprung from a deep admiration for the city of Denver and its ever-evolving and ever-expanding culinary tradition.
 On behalf of each deserving Colorado honoree, FIVE hopes to assert Colorado’s rightful place in the national spotlight.